 You want visitors to go to the official site.com address, but need to display different content depending on their language selection.

 Use this approach when you want http://site.se to default to Swedish language without having the path in the URL contain the language.
-Add each host name and map them to a culture under Manage Websites in admin view.
+Add each host name and map them to a culture under Manage Websites in the CMS admin view.